-As already explained, this work is limited to near term feasible concept, therefore since the HRE propulsion has a Technology Readiness Level (TRL) below 6/7 this section has only the aim to show what could be achieved with such a technology and propose a future upgrade of the launcher.
-Therefore the following chapters use the third stage solid rocket motor designed in section 3.2.
+As already said, this work is limited to near term feasible concept, therefore since the HRE propulsion has a Technology Readiness Level (TRL) below 6/7 this section has only the aim to show what could be achieved with such a technology and propose a future upgrade of the launcher.
+Therefore the following chapters use the third stage solid rocket motor designed in the previous sections.

 First of all, a propulsion analysis is performed using again the CEA code.
-It turns out that at O/F of 6.5 (stoichiometric ratio) the specific impulse is around 330 s, literature suggests that using gaseous oxygen instead of hydrogen peroxide the specific impulse can get up to 350 seconds [35].
-However, if the concentration of the hydrogen peroxide is high enough (>95%), it can be compared as a first approximation to the results of gaseous/liquid oxygen [36].
+It turns out that at O/F of 6.5 (stoichiometric ratio) the specific impulse is around 330 s, literature suggests that using gaseous oxygen instead of hydrogen peroxide the specific impulse can get up to 350 seconds [32].
+However, if the concentration of the hydrogen peroxide is high enough (>95%), it can be compared as a first approximation to the results of gaseous/liquid oxygen [33].

-Together with this value, a structural mass index is assumed from literature studies (despite being applied to classic hybrid configurations); further analysis are required to better estimate that value for VFP configurations.
+Together with this value, a structural mass index is assumed based on literature studies (despite being applied to classic hybrid configurations), a further analysis is required to estimate better that value for VFP configurations.
 This, in general, is higher than the solid equivalent.
-Hybrid rocket engines require, case, insulation and nozzle that can be considered at a first approximation the same as SRMs; the usage of hydrogen peroxide allows saving the mass of the igniter since the propellant couple are hypergolic [36].
+Hybrid rocket engines require, of course, case, insulation and nozzle that can be considered at a first approximation the same as SRMs; the usage of hydrogen peroxide allows to save the mass of the igniter since the propellant couple are hypergolic [33].
 However HREs require the oxidizer tank as well as all the pressurizing gas and pipe lines that increase the overall inert mass.
-Preliminary analysis of HREs used in air to orbit applications, suggest a structural mass index ξ ranging between 0.22 and 0.28, therefore, the value selected for this preliminary work is 0.25 [31] [33].
+Preliminary analysis of HREs used in air to orbit applications, suggest a structural mass index $\xi$ ranging between 0.22 and 0.28 [28] [30], therefore, the value selected for this preliminary work is 0.25.

-Using this index together with the computed specific impulse it is possible to re-calculate the staging design with the multiconfiguration strategy explained in chapter 2.
-Table 3.6 reports the obtained results; the initial masses of the launchers in the two configurations are slightly lower than the standard rockets with solid upper stages.
+Using this index together with the computed specific impulse is possible to re-calculate the staging design with the multiconfiguration strategy explained in chapter 2.
+The results can be seen in table 3.5, the initial masses of the two launchers are slightly lower than the standard rockets with solid upper stages.

-Parameters Units $\mathbf{M}{\mathbf{p}}$ Kg M s Kg ${f M{tot}}\ {f Kg}$
+Parameters Units $\mathbf{M}{\mathbf{p}}$ Kg $\mathbf{M_s}$ Kg ${f M{tot}}\ {f Kg}$

 1st Stage I 353.7 31.8 385.5

 1st Stage II 781.5 70.3 851.8

 2nd Stage 149 14.9 164.3

 3rd Stage 22.5 5.6 28.1

 Full Rocket I 525.5 52.4 588.6

 Full Rocket II 953.3 90.9 1064

-Table 3.6: Staging Results with Hybrid Third Stage
+Table 3.5: Staging Results with Hybrid Third Stage

 One of the major aspect of an HRE that must be taken into account is the O/F shift during the burn, and, if the oxidizer mass flow rate is kept constant, also a thrust shift.
-A simple procedure can be settled to estimate that shift get more insights about this particular solution.
+A simple procedure can be done in order to estimate the importance of that shift get more insights about this particular solution.

 The first, very important equation is the fuel regression rate as a function of the total mass flux.
-The coefficients and the definition of mass flux in a VFP engine are taken from [37].
-Those are referred to gaseous oxygen, but assuming an hydrogen peroxide concentration over 95% it is possible to consider true those relations as a first approximation.
+The coefficients and the definition of mass flux in a VFP engine are taken from C. Paravan's work [34].
+Again those are referred to gaseous oxygen, but assuming an hydrogen peroxide concentration over 95% is possible to consider true those relations as a first approximation.

-$$r_b = 1.08 \times 10^{-4} G{tot}^{0.595} \tag{3.19}$$
+$$r_b = 1.08 \times 10^{-4} G{tot}^{0.595} \tag{3.20}$$